 Online Embark Application Deadline

 Within 10 days of your final submission and no later than February 19

 Materials submission deadline

-one paper copy of the complete Embark application plus portfolio if applicable.
+one paper copy of the completed Embark application

 Notification of results by email

 Pre-departure orientation session for Fulbright Grantees